VMware Fusion and Fusion Pro FAQs

-VMware Fusion lets you run more than 200 operating systems as virtual machines including Windows XP through Windows 8.
+VMware Fusion lets you run more than 200 operating systems as virtual machines, including Windows XP through Windows 8.
 Nearly all programs that run on these operating systems will run with VMware Fusion.
-Programs can range from common productivity suites such as Microsoft Office for Windows, to graphics intensive programs such as AutoCAD or SolidWorks.
+Programs can range from common productivity suites such as Microsoft Office for Windows, to graphic intensive programs such as AutoCAD or SolidWorks.

-Yes, VMware Fusion 5 has 3D accelerated graphics support allowing you to play most games that require DirectX 9.0c with Shader Model 3 or OpenGL 2.1 in Windows XP Service Pack 3, Windows Vista, Windows 7 and Windows 8 virtual machines.
+Yes, VMware Fusion 7 has 3D accelerated graphics support, allowing you to play most games that require DirectX 9.0c with Shader Model 3 or OpenGL 2.1 in Windows XP Service Pack 3, Windows Vista, Windows 7 and Windows 8 virtual machines.

 Boot Camp is not required to run Windows on a Mac with VMware Fusion.
 However, if you already have Windows installed as a Boot Camp partition, VMware Fusion can easily create a Windows virtual machine based on your Boot Camp Windows installation.
 This will allow you to run Windows programs side-by-side with your Mac applications without having to reboot your Mac.